-The current members of the Compensation Committee are Mr. Salcetti (Chairman), Mr. Kislak and Mr. Murin.
-If Ms. Lowrie is elected at the Annual Meeting she is expected to become a member and Chairman of the Compensation Committee upon her election.
-Our Board has determined that each current and prospective member of the Compensation Committee is "independent" within the meaning of the applicable standards of the NYSE.
-Each current and prospective member of the Compensation Committee qualifies as an "outside director" as such term is defined under Section 162(m) of the Internal Revenue Code and as a "non-employee director" for purposes of Rule 16b-3 of the Exchange Act.
+The members of the Compensation Committee are Ms. Lowrie (Chairman), Mr. Kislak and Mr. Murin.
+Our Board has determined that each member of the Compensation Committee is "independent" within the meaning of the applicable standards of the NYSE.
+Each member of the Compensation Committee qualifies as an "outside director" as such term is defined under Section 162(m) of the Internal Revenue Code and as a "non-employee director" for purposes of Rule 16b-3 of the Exchange Act.

-The Compensation Committee held five meetings in 2014.
+The Compensation Committee held four meetings in 2015.
 The primary purpose of the Compensation Committee is to assist our Board in discharging its responsibilities relating to the management agreement with our Manager and the compensation of our Manager, directors and executive officers and administration of the our compensation plans, policies and programs, including but not limited to our 2013 Equity Incentive Plan.
 The Compensation Committee has overall responsibility for evaluating and recommending changes to the compensation plans, our policies and programs and approving and recommending to our Board for its approval awards under, and amendments to, our 2013 Equity Incentive Plan.